stripe/stripe-php/README.md

 ## Requirements

-PHP 7.2.0 and later.
+PHP 7.4.0 and later.

-Note that per our [language version support policy](https://docs.stripe.com/sdks/versioning?lang=php#stripe-sdk-language-version-support-policy), support for PHP 7.2 and 7.3 will be removed soon, so upgrade your runtime if you're able to.

-Additional PHP versions will be dropped in future major versions, so upgrade to supported versions if possible.
+Per our [language version support policy](https://docs.stripe.com/sdks/versioning?lang=php#stripe-sdk-language-version-support-policy), additional PHP versions will be dropped in future major versions, so upgrade to supported versions if possible.

 ## Composer